sarvesh-venkittu/MachineLearning/README.md

 - 🛍️ shopping.py, a program to predict whether a customer of an online website would make a purchase
 - 🛑 traffic.py, a program to detect and classify stop signs
 - 🤔 questions.py, a program to create an AI that can answer questions
+- 🎲 montecarlo.py a program that utilizes the Monte Carlo method to approximate the value of pi